MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/debugging-a-webpage.md

 *  The **Run** (Debugger) Side Bar, including the **Watch** pane.
 *  The **Debug Console** at bottom of window.

-For a step-by-step example, see [Step 6: Step through JavaScript code in the Debugger](./get-started.md#step-6-step-through-javascript-code-in-the-debugger) in _Get started using the DevTools extension for Visual Studio Code_.
+See also [Step 6: Step through JavaScript code in the Debugger](./get-started.md#step-6-step-through-javascript-code-in-the-debugger) in _Get started using the DevTools extension for Visual Studio Code_.

 <!-- ====================================================================== -->